DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lectures/Day_1_Lecture_DC_LifeCycles.md

 ## 2. The Data Lifecycle

-While many curatorial steps _can_ take place long after data's original creation or collection, curation is generally more effective when conducted as an on-going process.
-As the DCC says,
+While many curatorial steps _can_ take place long after a dataset's original point of creation or collection, data curation is generally more effective when conducted as an on-going process.
+As the DCC writes,

 >It is a common misconception that data is created or captured and then passed on to someone else to curate.
 In fact, much of the most crucial information required for effective long-term curation and reuse must be captured at the conceptualisation and collection stages. [- DCC FAQ](http://www.dcc.ac.uk/resources/curation-lifecycle-model/lifecycle-model-faqs#sthash.I5US5DyT.dpuf)